 Los Arrayanes is a national park of about 17.5 square kilometers.
 It became a national park in 1971 to protect the unique arrayán trees.
 Some of these species are hundreds of years old.

-Isla Victoria was shaped by the last ice age, which left several traces in the region, beginning with the Nahuel Huapi lake itself.
-In the past, it was inhabited by indigenous communities.
-In the late 18th century, missionary Francisco Menéndez found the island, that he called Isla Large, uninhabited.
+In the late 18th century, missionary Francisco Menéndez found the island, that he called Isla Larga, uninhabited.
 It was never known for certain what happened to these ancient inhabitants.
 Only in 1918, the isle was called Isla Victoria in a map.
 It is believed that the name Victoria is honoring the painter and philanthropist Victoria Aguirre who visited the region in 1917.

 Anyway, the visits continue – actually, there are two tours to the island every day.
 While the route is exactly the same, the early tour takes almost two hours more that you can spend having lunch or lazing on the beach.